 As will be seen, one must calculate the period of time in which the injured child must file his lawsuit or finalize his settlement, and also must determine (a) whether his parents have a shorter amount of time to make a claim for the child's treatment costs, (b) what that period of time is, if the parents indeed have a shorter period of time, and (c) whether, after minority ends, the child gets the full period set forth in the statute of limitations or a shorter period.

 In most states, the statute of limitations "tolls" during minority, which means it does not begin running until the victim's 18th birthday -- in other words, the clock doesn't begin ticking until the child is 18 years old.
 For example, a California or Illinois victim who was injured at age three could wait until he turned 20, because the two-year statutory period in these states would not begin ticking until he turned 18.
-Georgia, Illinois, Ohio, Tennessee and a number of other states follow this rule.
+Georgia, Illinois, Ohio, Tennessee, Washington and a number of other states follow this rule (and may have different limitations periods, such as Washington which has a 3-year statute, and Kentucky which has a 1-year statute).
+In Alabama and Nebraska, the age of majority is 19 rather than 18.
+In Kentucky, the age of majority is 18 or the date of marriage if the minor is married before reaching 18.